EmirVarupa/task-management-epsilon/README.md

 # TaskManagementApplication
-Simplified task management software using Angular and .NET

-## NEW: Bug Tracker
-.NET and Angular Bug Tracker with updated design
+.NET and Angular Bug Tracker with updated design.
+Preview of Both old and new designs are available below:

 ## New Design